dromara/website/docs/en-us/soul/user-dubbo.md

   *  in Pair，left is parmeter type，right is parameter value, it's the standard of dubbo generalization calls.

-  *  Inject your class into Spring bean, cover the default implement.
+  *  Inject your class into Spring bean, cover the default implementation.

  ```java
   @Bean